JannieI/canvas-workstation-V3/src/app/roadmap.md

     ----------
     - relook at D export: maybe export Widgets too, plus data or at least points to data.
 Amend Import to: show structure and what is valid, and if user proceeds: read Widgets to, create new records in DB, similar to ADD D and ADD W
     - show rubberband when selecting with mouse on D: mouse down and up @View controls size of pre-created Div
+    - make it easier to see where to input data: maybe gray background ...
+Is this really necesary?
+Make baie certain as this is baie work ...
+    - look at Windi.com, Wahoo ? to see how to make it easy
+    - look at gartner quadrant for dv.
+Explore, visualize, transform, compute, compose
+    - create a video / bitmap
+    - consume all files in a folder !!
+Can also poll folder to update when they change !!!
+    - infer xsd from XML files.
+Tranform XML to SQL db table And show mapping.
+Publish to make it accessable by other consumers like spotfire.
+Which reads it as a db table, or to other bi consumers.
+Can combine XML to other data
+    - can read Ems, Jms ... ??
+    - expose Canvas to existing users as private preview and log keystrokes => knows what they are using, and how long something takes!!

     Data:
     ----